-If you or someone you love received the Zostavax vaccine after 2016 and developed shingles or one of these serious conditions within a year of the vaccination, you could be eligible to participate in a class action lawsuit:
+If you or someone you love developed shingles between three weeks to 12 months after receiving the Zostavax vaccine, or were diagnosed with one of these serious conditions within two years of receiving the Zostavax vaccine, you could be eligible to participate in a class action lawsuit:

 - Congestive heart failure